Polariton-Enhanced Exciton Transport: Acknowledgements

-{\bf Acknowledgements}.
 The work at Pittsburgh was funded by the Army Research Office (W911NF-15-1-0466).
 The work of sample fabrication at Princeton was funded by the Gordon and Betty Moore Foundation (GBMF-4420) and by the National Science Foundation MRSEC program through the Princeton Center for Complex Materials (DMR-0819860).

-See the Supplementary Information in Appendix A for additional data, analysis, and details on methods.
+S. M. also acknowledges the support of the Pittsburgh Quantum Institute.